ChristianEllehammer/dropbox-camera-uploads-media-processor/README.md

 - **Removed Locking Mechanism:** The redundant file locking mechanism has been completely removed, simplifying the codebase as processing is inherently sequential.
 - **Accurate File Organization:** The file organizer script now correctly extracts dates from filenames in the "YYYY-MM-DD HH.MM.SS" format, ensuring accurate file placement.
 - **Configurable Image Quality:** Image processing now defaults to 100% quality for JPGs, and the `IMAGE_MAX_WIDTH` setting has been removed, preserving original image dimensions by default.
 These settings are configurable in `config.sh`.
+Image optimization is now handled by ImageOptim-CLI for potentially better results.
 - **Centralized Logging:** All processing and organization logs are now consistently stored in the main `logs/` directory, improving log management and debugging.
 - **Robust Error Handling:** Enhanced error reporting in individual scripts ensures that issues with non-existent or invalid files are clearly identified and reported during testing and operation.